 Nillumbik has a number of common pests including foxes, rabbits, deer, Indian Mynas, European wasps, honey bees, rats, mice and magpies.

-- Department of Economic Development, Jobs, Transport and Resources website provides technical information about these and other pest animals.
+- The Department of Agriculture website provides technical information about these and other pest animals.

 The Indian or Common Myna (Sturnus tristis) was introduced to Australia in the 1860s.
 They exist in Nillumbik and are of concern because they: